GENERAL INFO

 But before you start to fill it in, you need to prepare:

-DOCUMENTS: Attach the application documents in your candidate account in the application system: click on ‘My registrations’ and then on the ATTACHMENTS icon.
+DOCUMENTS: Attach the application documents in your candidate account in the application system: click on ‘My applications’ and then on the ATTACHMENTS icon.

-Here, attach scans of your documents in the appropriate places.
+You are now able to upload scans of your application documents in the appropriate places.

-In the Attachments section, there are also documents that require your handwritten signature (eg. your admission request).
-You must first download such documents, print them out, sign them and then scan and upload them in the appropriate places in this section.
+In this section there are also documents that require your handwritten signature (eg. your admission request).
+You must first download such documents, print them out, sign them and then scan and upload them in the appropriate places of this section.

 GRADES: You must then complete your grades in the admission system.
 Click on “My applications” and then on the “Add grades” icon.